 What other skills do you think are important to perform well in this role?
 Let us know in the comments section below!

-This article is an updated version of an earlier article originally published on 19 December 2016.
+This article is a partial update of an earlier version originally published on December 19, 2016, and contains contributions by Electra Michaelidou.